USCGC John McCormick: Operational history

 On March 12, 2017, John McCormick stopped in Astoria, Oregon, on its way to its commissioning in Ketchikan.
 The Coast Guard invited Astoria residents to tour the vessel.
 The Daily Astorian reported that the Coast Guard was considering stationing two Sentinel-class cutters in either Astoria or Newport, Oregon.

 The vessel arrived in Ketchikan, Alaska on March 17, 2017.
-The Ketchikan fireboat, and smaller coast guard vessels, escorted her to her moorings.
+The Ketchikan fireboat and smaller Coast Guard vessels escorted her to her moorings.
 She was commissioned on April 12, 2017.
 Five other Sentinel-class cutters will be based in Alaska, including the USCGC Bailey T. Barco in Ketchikan.

-Charles Michel, the Coast Guard's Vice Commandant, attended the vessel's commissioning ceremony on April 12, 2017.
+Admiral Charles D. Michel, the Coast Guard's Vice Commandant, attended the vessel's commissioning ceremony on April 12, 2017.
 He published an op-ed in the Juneau Empire celebrating the improvements the cutter offered over earlier models.
 He explained how important the cutter, the five sister ships that will join her patrolling Alaska's water, will be for the Alaskan economy.

-On September 23, 2020, the John F. McCormick proceeded to Hoonah, Alaska, on a rescue mission.
+On September 23, 2020, the John McCormick proceeded to Hoonah, Alaska, on a rescue mission.
 Her crew rescued the crew of a fishing vessel that was stranded on rocks there, and were able to tow the vessel back to port.